Is it possible that beginning to learn the only language more important than both English and Chinese combined might be a good idea?

 “Absolutely not and we’ll be looking for the killer until we do find him.”

-Maybe he points his finger at Matt Lauer.
+Maybe he points his finger at the reporter.
 Maybe he doesn’t.
 Maybe he moves forward.
 Maybe not.

 Between the two people being interviewed at the same time, it is at this point that the body language cues and vocal variations and word choices are different.